Program Opportunities, Requirements, and Eligibility

 - be US citizens, US nationals, or US permanent residents;

-- be admitted to a MSc (Plan I) or PhD degree program in one of the RAISE-affiliated departments;
+- be admitted to a MSc (Plan I) or PhD degree program in one of the RAISE-affiliated departments (CE, CS, ECE, ME, OILS);

 Please note that students pursuing a non-thesis (Plan III) MSc degree are ineligible for a RAISE Fellowship.